 Jobs with the Ohio State Highway Patrol

-Jobs with Sheriff’s Departments in Ohio
+Jobs with sheriff’s departments in Ohio

-To obtain jobs as Deputy Sheriffs in Franklin County, applicants must have a high school diploma or possess a GED and be at least 18 years old.
+Sheriff’s deputies in Franklin County, applicants must have a high school diploma or possess a GED and be at least 18 years old.
 Applicants who pass a pre-employment exam are invited to fill out an application and then go through a rigorous background investigation.

 Jobs with Municipal Police Departments in Ohio